 Skip to content

-After version 1.93.173 of Guance, when the page reports an expired kodo service version, you can continue using Guance by adding parameters to the service.
-However, a significantly outdated service version means new features cannot be used, and upgrading to a newer version later will be complicated and prone to errors due to skipping multiple versions.
-Therefore, it is recommended that private deployment projects maintain an upgrade frequency similar to SaaS iterations or ensure that they do not lag more than three iterations behind the latest version.
+After the Guance 1.93.173 version, when the page reports an expired kodo service version, you can continue using Guance by adding parameters to the service.
+However, being significantly behind in service versions means new features cannot be used, and when attempting to use a newer version later, due to skipping too many versions, the upgrade process becomes complicated and prone to errors.
+Therefore, it is recommended that private deployment projects maintain an upgrade frequency similar to SaaS iterations or do not lag more than three iterations behind the latest version.

 Problem Description

-In a private deployment environment, if the kodo service version lags behind the current SaaS version by more than 180 days, the frontend page will throw an error kodo version older than 60 days, expired, please update, causing some functionalities of Guance to become unavailable.
+In a private deployment environment, if the kodo service version lags behind the current SaaS version by more than 180 days, the frontend page will throw an error: kodo version older than 60 days, expired, please update, causing some Guance functions to become unavailable.

 Problem Resolution